Community Mental Health

 We offer short-term supportive counselling for newcomers struggling with different kinds of stress or trauma, and referrals to specialized services where needed.
 Our counsellors are internationally trained psychologists – highly skilled and experienced – who have received intensive orientation and exposure to the Ontario mental health service framework.
 Their strength and focus are clinical counselling.

 To access counselling services, please call (416) 699-4527 to request a mental health intake assessment.
 The intake worker will assess urgency and make the referral to the counselling team.
-We offer counselling services in Spanish, English and Turkish (pilot project)
+We offer counselling services in English, Arabic, Farsi, Spanish, and Turkish.

 Throughout the year, the community mental health program offers a range of group programs and workshops, providing participants with opportunities to share stories and mutual support, build resilience and hope, identify strengths and develop community leadership.
 Group programs include refugee support groups, parenting support groups, a strengths-based empowerment and leadership development group, and an employment and mental health group.